chrissimpkins/ink/README.md

 $ echo "abcd123" | ink --trimnl template.txt.in
 ```

-## Templates
+## Template File Specifications

+"Template file" is defined as any local or remote text file that is used as the source for text substitutions by inclusion of text replacement "tokens" in the document.

+"Token" is defined as the set of glyphs, in user defined order, that are defined as intended for text substitution within "template files".

+"Replacement text" is defined as the text intended for substitution at the site of a "token" in a template file.

+"Outfile" is defined as a text file path that is the rendering artifact of the `ink` executable.
+Note that this is intentionally distinct from a user specified file write during command line execution using shell idioms or other modalities.

 ### ink template specification

 The ink template file is specified as follows:

-- Local and remote template files that are rendered to text file by ink MUST be defined by a path that includes the intended file path of the rendered text outfile with the addition of the extension `.in`.
+- Template files that are rendered to outfiles MUST be defined by a path that includes the intended file path of the outfile with the addition of the extension `.in`.
-- Local and remote template files that are used to pipe rendered text data to the standard output stream do not have a specified file path format.
+- Template files that are used to pipe rendered text data to the standard output stream do not have a specified file path format.
 Users may define any local or remote path when the `--stdout` option is used.
-The addition of a `.in` extension to the desired outfile path for these template files is RECOMMENDED when file writes are performed with these data.
+The addition of a `.in` extension to the desired render artifact file path for these template files is RECOMMENDED when file writes are performed with these streamed data.
-- The template MAY include template text replacement site tags that are defined as `{{ink}}` or `{{ ink }}`.
+- The template MAY include zero or more template tokens that are defined in a case-sensitive manner as `{{ink}}` or `{{ ink }}`.
-- The template MAY include template text replacement site tags that are defined as `{{.Ink}}` or `{{ .Ink }}`.
+- The template MAY include zero or more template tokens that are defined in a case-sensitive manner as `{{.Ink}}` or `{{ .Ink }}`.
-- ink MUST replace all characters up to and including the initial `{` and final `}` glyphs in the template text replacement site tags.
+- All template token glyphs up to and including the initial `{` and final `}` glyphs MUST be replaced with replacement text during each execution of the renderer.
-- ink MUST replace all template text replacement site tags in template files during each execution.
+- All template tokens contained in template files MUST be replaced with replacement text during each execution of the renderer.

+### User-defined template specification

-### User-defined templates
+User-defined templates are specified as follows:

-- TODO
+- Templates files MUST NOT use two adjacent `{` glyphs as the opening delimiter and two adjacent `}` glyphs as the closing delimiter in template tokens.
+- Template files that are rendered to outfiles MUST be defined by a path that includes the intended file path of the rendered text outfile with the addition of the extension `.in`.
+- Template files that are used to pipe rendered text data to the standard output stream do not have a specified source file path format.
+Users may define any local or remote path when the `--stdout` option is used.
+The addition of a `.in` extension to the desired render artifact file path for these template files is RECOMMENDED when file writes are performed with these streamed data.
+- All template token glyphs in the order and case-sensitive definition specified on the command line MUST be replaced with the replacement text.
+- All template tokens contained in template files MUST be replaced with replacement text during each execution of the renderer.